christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

 # Explore the sample React-application

 A sample-application should be available in the editor now (it can take a while to generate all the files so if they have not showed up yet - be patient.
 You should see a folder named "src".
-You can also try to reload the tutorial if they do not show up).
+If the files do not show up, run `git clone https://github.com/christinerosquist/sample-app.git`{{execute}} in order to clone the sample application.
 You can browse through the different files in the editor, and if you are interested to learn more about the sample-app you can look in the README-file.
 To test the application, follow the steps below:

 1. Go to the root of the application by running `cd sample-app`{{execute}}